 You could argue that the teenaged Elagabalus deployed proto-whoopee cushions solely for his own amusement.
 Or maybe they provided a way for him to put stuffy dignitaries in their place.

 Pranking has always made space for the above and more—offering us a source of entertainment, amusement, humiliation, and embarrassment.
 The most radical can even educate and activate us.
-As the organizer Nancy Kricorian once put it, pranks—like her group CODEPINK glitter-bombing a presidential hopeful for his anti-LGBTQ politics—offer us “an alternative version of reality visible on the streets and on the news.”
+As the organizer Nancy Kricorian once put it, pranks—like her group CODEPINK glitter-bombing a presidential hopeful for his anti-LGBTQ politics—give us “an alternative version of reality visible on the streets and on the news.”

 But has the digital age ruined pranking?

-Social media has certainly opened up the prank—allowing anyone with a camera to upload a stunt with the possibility that it could go viral.
+Social media has certainly opened up the prank—allowing anyone with a camera to upload a stunt with the possibility that it could go viral, which led to something of a cash grab in the aughts as creators made a fortune posting sensationalist clickbait (sometimes real, sometimes staged) on monetized prank channels.

-This led to something of a cash grab in the aughts as creators made a fortune posting sensationalist clickbait (sometimes real, sometimes staged) on monetized prank channels.
 Whether it was making crank calls, performing bizarre acts in public, or provoking strangers, these entrepreneurial prankster accounts generated millions of page views at their height, becoming “one of the major contents of social media landscape … purposively designed [for an] economy of pay-per-click/view,” researchers report.

-Commercialized pranksters are nothing new, McLeod told me: “It’s just that our new media environment has probably made us pay attention to especially the strain of hucksters and hoaxers who are in it for the money.”
+It can be depressing to think of the modern prank primarily serving as an engine of page views.
+But commercialized pranksters are nothing new.
+As Kembrew McLeod, author of Pranksters: Making Mischief in the Modern World, tells me: “It’s just that our new media environment has probably made us pay attention to especially the strain of hucksters and hoaxers who are in it for the money.”

 Activist pranksters have a rich lineage all their own.
 In 1991, members of AIDS Coalition to Unleash Power (ACT UP) pranked then-U.S. Senator Jesse Helms by installing a giant condom over his home to draw attention to his vocal opposition to funding safe-sex education.
 And in the 1960s, Youth International Party (better known as Yippie) activists pulled pranks like throwing money onto the floor of the New York Stock Exchange and nominating a pig for president at the Democratic National Convention.